siimsoni/aoc2021/d14/README.md

 problem of day 6, which meant I could solve each pair independently and cache the results.

+Since this relies heavily on hashmaps, there would be notable performance benefits in switching away from Rust's default hashing algorithm, which is designed to be cryptographically secure, and not required in this non-sensitive context (did not do).

 ---
 * parse: 5 μs
 * part 1: 893 μs